-That dollar amount reflects a 12.6% increase for all sculptures shippers over the five-year period starting in 2014 when exports for those commodities were worth $4.2 billion.
-Year over year, the value of exported sculptures rose 2% from 2017 to 2018.
+That dollar amount results from a -2.6% decline for all sculptures shippers over the five-year period starting in 2018 when exports for that commodity class were worth $4.67 billion.

 Sculptures come in all different shapes and sizes including gargantuan statues and life-sized replicas.
 Sculptures are displayed indoors or outside, and are made from a diverse range of materials such as stone like marble, metals like bronze or silver, wood, clay, glass, sand, wax and ice.

-Among continents, Europe sold the highest dollar worth of exported sculptures during 2018 with shipments valued at $2.3 billion or almost half (48.1%) of the global total.
-In second place were North American exporters at 42.1% while 6.7% of worldwide shipments of sculptures originated from Asia.
+Among continents, suppliers in Europe sold the highest dollar worth of sculpture exports during 2022 with shipments valued at $2 billion or almost half (44.4%) of the global total.
+In second place were North American exporters at 38.4% while another 14.6% of worldwide shipments of sculptures originated from Asia.

 Top Sculptures Exporters by Country